 If stonewalling persists and the problems seem to pile up in the marriage, maybe it is time to take the next best step for yourself, even if it is walking away from your spouse.

 When you are married, your partner and your marriage are your top priorities after yourself.
 But if either of the partner’s priorities have changed and the spouse is not given the importance they deserve, it could create a disconnect.
 When your spouse refuses to make you a priority, won’t hear your concerns and has excuses each time you confront them, you should stop and reflect on what you are doing in the relationship and what the relationship is doing to you.

 Instead of taking responsibility, your partner blames you for everything that goes wrong in the marriage.
-You are called names, verbally abused and are disrespected by your spouse t.
+You are called names, verbally abused and are disrespected by your spouse.
 You start believing that it is all your fault and feel guilty even for your partner’s mistakes.

 When your partner is not interested in talking and cleaning their mess, it shows a lack of interest in the marriage.

 It is rightly said that the past should be left in the past.
 So, if your partner is still friendly with his or her ex or is having an extramarital affair, then it is a red flag right there.
 You cannot keep holding on to your partner or compromise your dignity for their weaknesses.
 Unfaithfulness or infidelity is something that cannot be forgiven easily and the damage is lasting.